High Glanau is a Grade II* listed building in the Monmouthshire local planning authority area, Wales. First listed on 22 February 1989. House.

 Description

-The interior was specifically designed to contain Tipping's collection of pictures and furniture.
-The living room, lit from both sides, has a C17 character with ribbed plasterwork to the compartmented beamed ceiling; stone fireplace.
-Similar plasterwork to the Parlour which is wainscoted.
-The dog-leg staircase has pierced splat balusters.
+The interior was specifically designed to showcase Tipping's collection of pictures and furniture.
+The living room, illuminated from both sides, has a 17th-century character with ribbed plasterwork on the compartmented beamed ceiling and a stone fireplace.
+Similar plasterwork is found in the parlour, which is wainscoted.
+The dog-leg staircase features pierced splat balusters.
+High Glanau has group value with other listed items in the area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.